Drugstore (band): Reformation and Anatomy (2009–present)

 In September 2009, the band reappeared with a reunion gig at Dingwalls, London.
 Early in 2010, Monteiro announced a revamped line-up, and performed at the Institute of Contemporary Arts (ICA) in London, on 5 May 2010.
 The following summer the band performed at Glastonbury Festival, for the charity 'Attitude is Everything', and at the Secret Garden Party Festival in Huntingdon.

 In October 2010, Drugstore signed a one-off recording contract with the London-based indie label Rocket Girl, and in 2011 the band's fourth album, Anatomy, was released.
 The BBC said "The odds would have been long that, 18 years after their formation, they would reappear with some of their strongest material.
 Drugstore have been both placed at the dreamier end of the indie spectrum and compared with Leonard Cohen.
 Anatomy shows that there's more of an overlap there than one might have imagined".

 In 2012 the band performed outside London for the first time in over a decade, with shows at the Trades Club, in Hebden Bridge, and at the Norwich Arts Centre, in Norwich.

 The band returned in 2013 with a sold-out gig on 18 January at St Pancras Old Church.

 To commemorate their 20th anniversary in September 2013 the band released The Best of Drugstore via Cherry Red Records, a compilation of tracks spanning the band's career with a selection of songs from their previous four albums.
 The album was launched with a sold-out show at London's Soho nightclub Madame Jojo's.

-In early 2015, Isabel Monteiro relocated to her hometown of São Paulo, Brazil, and with the help of local musicians, performed a string of selected dates.
+In early 2015, Isabel Monteiro moved to her hometown of São Paulo, Brazil, and with the help of local musicians, performed a string of selected dates.